-- (f) Government buildings.
-Administrative, clerical, or public contact offices of a government agency, including postal facilities and courts, together with incidental storage and maintenance of vehicles.
-This classification includes law enforcement stations, fire stations, corporation yards, equipment service centers, and similar facilities that primarily provide maintenance and repair services and storage facilities for vehicles and equipment. - (g) Health care facility.
-Health care facilities are licensed by the State and include facilities that provide outpatient treatment to patients and those facilities that provide care to patients admitted for a 24-hour stay or longer. - (1) Pursuant to Health and Safety Code Section 1200, as may be amended, a "clinic" means an organized health facility that provides direct medical, surgical, dental, optometric, or podiatric services, or treatment, to patients who remain less than 24 hours.
-This includes primary care clinics such as community clinics and free clinics, and specialty clinics such as surgical clinics, chronic dialysis clinics, rehabilitation clinics, and alternative birth centers. - (2) Pursuant to Health and Safety Code Section 1250, as may be amended, a "health facility" means a facility, place, or building that is organized, maintained, and operated for the diagnosis, care, prevention, and treatment of human illness for one (1) or more persons, and to which persons may be admitted for a 24-hour stay or longer.
-This includes general acute care hospitals ("hospitals"), skilled nursing facilities, hospices, congregate living health facilities, and intermediate care facilities. - (h) Multi-service center for the homeless.
-A facility which serves as a regional resource hub that provides emergency shelter beds and supportive services, and is operated under the auspices of a government or non-profit agency.
-A multi-service center for the homeless shall have an emergency shelter component and a resource/services component that provides supportive services to individuals and families experiencing homelessness.
+- applicable, of Title 24 of the Code of Federal Regulations, as those sections read on January 1, 2020, and any related requirements, designed to coordinate program participant intake, assessment, and referrals. - (3) Comply with Chapter 6.5 (commencing with Section 8255) of Division 8 of the Welfare and Institutions Code. - (4) Have a system for entering information regarding client stays, client demographics, client income, and exit destination, as well a service provision occurring within the Low-Barrier Navigation Center through the local Homeless Management Information System as defined by Section 578.3 of Title 24 of the Code of Federal Regulations. - (j) Multi-service center for people experiencing homelessness.
+A facility which serves as a regional resource hub that provides emergency shelter beds and supportive services and is operated under the auspices of a government or non-profit agency.
+A multi-service center for people experiencing homelessness shall have an emergency shelter component and a resource/services component that provides supportive services to individuals and families experiencing homelessness.
 These supportive services include intake, assessment, and linkages to public benefits, mental health, behavioral health, physical health, and employment and housing resources.
-Services provided by the emergency shelter component shall address basic and immediate necessities, such as overnight shelter, showers, food, medical attention and mental health services, as well as higher level needs including, but not limited to, computer access, job training and placement, life skills coaching, and legal assistance. - (i) Park.
-An area of outdoor natural, semi-natural, or planted space set aside for enjoyment and recreation by the general public, or for the protection of wildlife or natural habitats. - (1) Passive.
-Parks that are designed for activities that require only minimal disruption of natural sites with limited vehicle access and may include riding and hiking trails, viewpoints, and wildlife corridors. - (2) Active.
+Services provided by the emergency shelter component shall address basic and immediate necessities, such as overnight shelter, showers, food, medical attention and mental health services, as well as higher level needs including, but not limited to, computer access, job training and placement, life skills coaching, and legal assistance. - (k) Park.
+An area of outdoor natural, semi-natural, or planted space set aside for enjoyment and recreation by the general public, or for the protection of wildlife or natural habitats. - Passive.
+Parks that are designed for activities that require only minimal disruption of natural sites with limited vehicle access and may include riding and hiking trails, viewpoints, and wildlife corridors. - 2) Active.
 Parks developed with attractions that are intended to facilitate active and/or team play such as playgrounds, playing fields, swimming pools, outdoor fitness stations, golf courses, and sport courts.
-These parks may also offer picnic areas, community centers, and a variety of concessions. - (j) Park and recreation facilities.
+These parks may also offer picnic areas, community centers, and a variety of concessions. - (I) Park and recreation facilities.
 Typically located in public parks, this classification includes playing fields, sport courts, gymnasiums, swimming pools, picnic facilities, golf courses, bicycle rentals, community centers, and botanical gardens, as well as food concessions.
-These facilities may

-- also provide access to historical, archeological, and paleontological sites, wildlife preserves, or marine preserves. - (k) Parking, vehicle, public or private.
+These facilities may also provide access to historical, archeological, and paleontological sites, wildlife preserves, or marine preserves. - (m) Parking, vehicle, public or private.
 Surface lots and structures for use of occupants, employees, or patrons on the subject site or offering automobile parking to the public when such use is not incidental to another on-site activity.